pafliasT/btp_docs/README.md

 🛠 If it doesn't, look through the official documentation and find a solution \
 📝 Once you solve it, take some time to reflect and update the document if necessary by following [this](#✍-contributing).

 There's no feature or issue your future self or another person might not find challenging.
-So don't fear to write about it even if you'll just embelish it with one extra note.
+So don't fear to write about it even if you'll just embellish it with one extra note.
 Even if you want to rewrite in a more intuitive way.

 Writing things down will even make you understand them better yourself.